The Asset Management Review: Lebanon

-Importantly, the CIS manager must satisfy the 'fit and proper' test, which in turn focuses on the sound management of its business and must also employ such systems, policies and procedures that are sufficient to cover the particular obligations of corporate governance, risk management, compliance, and operations and controls associated with the asset management business.
-It must also employ skilled and experienced people and sufficient financial and technological resources to serve such purposes.
+Importantly, the CIS manager must satisfy the 'fit and proper' test, which in turn focuses on the sound management of its business and must also employ such systems, policies and procedures that are sufficient to cover the particular obligations of corporate governance, finance, risk management, compliance, and operations and controls associated with its asset management business.
+It must also employ people with skills, experience and integrity and have sufficient financial and technological resources to serve such purposes.

 - client classification;

 - best-execution policy;

 - organisational and operational requirements (bookkeeping, registration records of unitholders, audited reports and accounts, delegation of activities, remuneration policy and compliance);